mohitgiri2000/hello-world/README.md

 hey everyone!

-Mohit here, i like food, music and football. charlie puth is one of my favouriet singer.
+Mohit here, i like food, music and football.
+Charlie Puth is one of my favourite singer.